 Describe your plan to provide the reports described in the RFP

-Provide sample performance reports if available
+Provide sample performance reports if available.
+Note that sample performance reports will not count toward the 1,000 page limit.

 Describe in detail additional data/reports you are capable of providing that can help the State evaluate the success of the Hoosier Care Connect program